tao-l/CS262_replication/README.md

 ## Failure Modes We Support
 Because we implemented the RAFT algorithm, our server can survive all the failures that RAFT can survice, including:

-1. At most 2 out of 5 server replicas crushes.
+1. At most 2 out of 5 servers crushes.
-2. Network delay and failures.
+2. Network delays and failures.
-3. Crushed server can restart.
-Even after 3 or more server crushes, as long as some servers are restarted so that 3 servers are running, our system works.
+3. Crushed server can be restarted.
+Even after 3 or more servers crushes, as long as some servers are restarted so that 3 servers are running, our system can return to work.

 ## Design Decisions and Code Structure